theolivenbaum/resin/README.md

 # Resin
-Resin is a in-process document database and word2vec implementation with full-text disk-based index, word vector space/tf-idf-driven scoring, Levenshtein-powered tree traversing and with querying support for term, fuzzy, prefix, phrase and range.
+Resin is a in-process document database and word2vec implementation with full-text disk-based index, word vector space and tf-idf-driven scoring, Levenshtein-powered automaton (-ish) tree traversing and with querying support for term, fuzzy, prefix, phrase and range.
 Analyzers, tokenizers and scoring schemes are customizable.

 Resin offers the option of compressing your data before storing it on disk with either QuickLZ or GZip.

 Resin's index is a disk-based left-child-right-sibling character trie.
 Indices and document store are very fast to write to and read from.

 Resin's document storage engine is pluggable.
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.

+Database builders in need of Resin's indexing capabilities can either integrate as a store pluggin or implement a null store.

 ## Supported .net version
 Resin is built for dotnet Core 1.1.